 According to reports from three research companies, the apartment rental market cooled in the first quarter of 2016.
 The Wall Street Journal suggests this could be a signal that the six-year boom, which has pushed the cost of housing to “unaffordable heights” in many US cities, is now coming to an end.

 But while others believe that US rents will still grow, albeit at a slower pace, some markets may become more affordable on account of weak demand and poor-performing economies.
-Therefore, renters could quite easily benefit from lower prices on sites like ForRent thanks to an increasingly sedate market.
+Therefore, renters could benefit from lower prices on rela estate sites thanks to an increasingly sedate market.

 Look into my earlier post on saving money while renting.
 Before we discuss the slowness in the rental market further, if you’re now renting.